dacarneiro/neru-sms-api-proxy/README.md

 ## To run app

 1. Install dependencies `npm install` at root and also inside `sendSMS` folder.
-2. Use NGROK to start `EXTERNAL_SERVER` from inside the folder `sendSMS` by running `ngrok http 5001` and `nodemon server.js`
+2. Simulate an external server from `./externalServer` folder and use NGROK `ngrok http 5001` and start the server via `nodemon server.js`
 3. Setup Neru, please see Neru Getting Started. `neru configure` and `neru init`.
 4. Neru deploy `neru deploy`.
 Save the URL.
 5. Set `API Settings` at Vonage Dashboard API Settings to `SMS API` and `GET`.
-Add `NERU_URL/webhooks/inbound`.
-6. Start an External Server for testing via `ngork http 5001` and `nodemon ./sendSMS/server.js`
+6. Set DLR webhook to your NGROK URL `NGROK_URL/webhooks/dlr` and Inbound URL to `NERU_URL/webhooks/inbound` (This allows Neru to act as a Proxy to add `client_ref`).
-7. Send an outbound SMS `node ./sendSMS/send-sms-axios.js`
+7. Send an MT outbound SMS `node ./externalServer/send-sms-axios.js`.
-8. Respond to the sms with an inbound reply.
+8. Respond to the SMS with a MO inbound reply.

-## Notes of steps:
+## Notes

 Step 1: Send the outbound SMS as instructed above.
 This store client_ref inside `/sms/json` endpoint and schedules neru to delete it.